sseinn/Operation-Research/ch 4.2.md

-# A basic solution has the followting properties
+# A basic solution has the following properties

 1. Each variable is designated as either a nonbasic variable or a basic variable.